 How to wrap text around a table in PowerPoint

-The good news is that you can easily change the text box, by dragging it left or right, up or down, it can look narrow or wide.
+The good news is that you can easily change the size of the text box, by dragging it left or right, up or down, it can look narrow or wide.
 If you want to have text on the right or left side of the box, go to Insert menu and insert a table.
 When you select to insert a table, the next step is to click on the area where you want to add textbox and drag it with the left mouse button.

-If your text font is too big and the text box small, you need to change font so the text fits in the box.
+If your text font is too big and the text box small, you need to change the font so the text fits in the box.
 Select the whole text and a small window will pop up where you can play with text settings and change font.